 Pace By Zones

 Time in zone for the sessions will help you understand the session objectives.
 The main set is usually designed to improve on a certain pace.
-Therefore you will see that you that one bar of this chart is taller then others.
-This indicates zone you were working on most.
-For time restricted athletes there is always a blend of intensities included in the session, since a constant pace is barely seen in racing.
+Therefore you will see that one bar of this chart is taller then others.
+This indicates the zone you were working on most.
+For time-restricted athletes, there is always a blend of intensities included in the session, since a constant pace is barely seen in racing.
 The most important thing is to know what you are working on and look for improvement.

 Cadence Distribution Chart

 Open water swimming requires higher arm turnaround than pool swimming.
-This is mainly due to environment, since swimmers have to deal with waves/chops or simply not to get caught by other swimmers around.
-Therefore it is reasonable to analyze cadence distribution, especially after racing, and compare it with training data when main set was designed to work on the race pace.
+This is mainly due to the environment since swimmers have to deal with waves/chops and to avoid getting caught by other swimmers.
+Therefore, it is reasonable to analyze cadence distribution, especially after racing, and compare it with training data when the main set was designed to work on the race pace.

-Cadence (or number of strokes per minute divided by 2) can also help with understanding the relationship between swimming technique and efficiency.
-Generally, person who can cover greater distance per stroke has more effective swimming technique, but to be able to swim fast, cadence needs to be optimally high too.
-Therefore coaches always seek for balance between stroke rate, stroke length and swimming speed.
+Cadence — the number of strokes per minute divided by two — can also help with understanding the relationship between swimming technique and efficiency.
+Generally, athletes who can cover a greater distance per stroke have more effective swimming techniques; but to be able to swim fast, cadence needs to be optimally high, too.
+Therefore, coaches always seek a balance between stroke rate, stroke length, and swimming speed.

 - Costill D.L. et all.
 “Energy Expenditure During Front Crawl Swimming: Predicting Success in Middle Distance Events” Int J Sports Med.
 1985 (6) p.266-270